cypress-io/cypress-documentation/source/api/commands/route.md

 ***Matching requests and routes***

 Any request that matches the `method` and `url` of a route will be responded to based on the configuration of that route.

+{% note bolt %}
+`GET` is the default HTTP method used to match routes.
+If you want to stub a route with another HTTP method such as `POST` then you {% urlHash 'must be explicit about the method' Arguments %}.
+{% endnote %}

 If a request doesn't match any route, {% urlHash "it will automatically receive a 404" Notes %}.
 For example, given we have the following routes: